AndrewJBateman/angular-tailwind-ratp/README.md

 ## :books: General info

 * [Tailwind Responsive Table](https://tailwindcomponents.com/component/responsive-table-1) used to show RATP data
+* About and Contact pages give more information on app using Tailwind css cards
+* Website is in French
 * Webpack explained in [Webpack documentation Concepts](https://webpack.js.org/concepts/)
 * To build for production Tailwind’s purge option is used to tree-shake unused styles and optimize final build size.
 * `angular.json` file modified to use custom builder and `webpack.config.js` file